sila0164/GameHex-Editor/README.md

 It was created due to me getting into hex editing encrypted gamefiles, and finding a lack of useful editors for this usecase.

-It uses a very simple scripting language, allowing people to create "Suites", for specific games/programs/files.
+It uses a very simple scripting "language", allowing people to create "Suites", for specific games/programs/files.
 You create scripts that the program then ties to an extension or even a full filename, if you need it to be very specific.

 When the user then opens a file with an extension the program has a script for, it creates a simple overview of all the read values, which can then be edited and written to the file.